jonaspetersorensen/dotfiles-wsl/README.md

 WSL and persisting ssh keys can be a pain.
 My current solution is to configure `~/.ssh/config` as shown in repo/ssh/config example.

+## VPN

+WSL does not pick up on network changes when enabling vpn in win10.
+My current workaround is to manually set which dns WSL should use each time I start vpn in win10 as shown in [vpn/win10-vpn-resolv.conf](./vpn/win10-vpn-resolv.conf)

 ## Terminals